Fiserv/silvercore/docs/1-introduction.md

 # Introduction

-**Fiserv** provides a single, consolidated processing platform for all your payment cards and commercial card products.
-We are focused on the technology of the future, but also solutions that drive consumer value today, across the customer lifecycle.
+**Fiserv**  is focused on the technology of the future, offering solutions that drive consumer value today, across the customer lifecycle.

-**SilvercorAPIS** is our outsourced processing solution that meets your challenges head-on and transforms your technology capability.
-Built on core Silvercore® software, **SilvercorAPIS** provides an end-to-end solution that delivers global processing economies of scale plus fully integrated adjacent services that span the issuing lifecycle.
-An integrated suite of payment and servicing solution that drives your platform modernization and competitive edge.

-**SilvercorAPIS Restful APIs** enable you to achieve platform modernization and competitive edge delivering the following **benefits to your business.**
+**SilvercoreAPIS Restful APIs** enable you to achieve platform modernization, digital solutions and competitive edge delivering the following benefits to your business.

 ---